payam-h/payam-h/README.md

 Teaching is close to my heart, and I relish the opportunity to impart knowledge to others.
 Currently, due to my active projects, I am fully engaged in their development, which limits my availability for teaching.
 However, I eagerly look forward to having some free time again in the future, where I can dedicate myself to connecting with junior developers and empowering them on their exciting journey.

-## **Eager to Learn and Conquer New Horizons** 🚀

-Curiosity fuels my ambition, and I'm constantly seeking new challenges to enhance my skills.
-In my spare time, I am actively engaged in building innovative startups and games.
-However, if you present an exceptional job offer, I may be enticed to join your team.
-Don't hesitate to reach out!

 ## **Building a Legacy of Successful Startups** 🌟

 I am proud to have created streaming sites and apps that cater to over 100k daily users.
 Overcoming the challenges of scalability and performance was an exhilarating journey, pushing me to new heights.